59 Low Growing Perennial Plants For Garden Edges and Borders

 This short perennial is a popular option with dark-green leaves and bright yellow flowers.

-You’ll get double your money for using the Threadleaf Coreopsis as a garden border; its leaves create a beautiful bush appearance and have pretty pale yellow flower clusters.
+You’ll get double your money for using the threadleaf coreopsis as a garden border.
+Its leaves create a beautiful bush appearance and have pretty pale yellow flower clusters.
 The flowers bloom in the early summer and remain through September.

 Veronica Speedwell